sotzee/quaryonic_eos/README.md

 # quaryonic_eos
 n-u-d version of quarkyonic matter EOS based on https://arxiv.org/abs/2004.08293

 The code runs on Python 3.
-Download it here: https://www.anaconda.com/products/individual#linux
+Download it here: https://www.anaconda.com/products/individual#linux.
+Parallel library 'joblib' is used to speed up program.
+It is inincluded in the folder 'joblib' here already.

 It should work by typing in terminal:

->>python3 main_eos_table.py
+>python3 main_eos_table.py

 A folder with tables of EOS will be generated.

 Source files: